Cree: In Canada

 The Cree are the largest group of First Nations in Canada, with 220,000 members and 135 registered bands.
 Together, their reserve lands are the largest of any First Nations group in the country.
-The largest Cree band and the second largest First Nations Band in Canada after the Six Nations Iroquois is the Lac La Ronge Band in northern Saskatchewan.
+The largest Cree band and the second largest First Nations band in Canada after the Six Nations of the Grand River of the Iroquois is the Lac La Ronge Indian Band in northern Saskatchewan.

 Given the traditional Cree acceptance of mixed marriages, it is acknowledged by academics that all bands are ultimately of mixed heritage and multilingualism and multiculturalism was the norm.
-In the West, mixed bands of Cree, Saulteaux and Assiniboine, all partners in the Iron Confederacy, are the norm.
-However, in recent years, as indigenous languages have declined across western Canada where there were once three languages spoken on a given reserve, there may now only be one.
+In the west, mixed bands of Cree, Saulteaux, Métis, and Assiniboine, all partners in the Iron Confederacy, are the norm.
+However, in recent years, as indigenous languages have declined across western Canada, where there were once three languages spoken on a given reserve, there may now only be one.
 This has led to a simplification of identity, and it has become "fashionable" for bands in many parts of Saskatchewan to identify as "Plains Cree" at the expense of a mixed Cree-Salteaux history.
-There is also a tendency for bands to recategorize themselves as "Plains Cree" instead of Woods Cree or Swampy Cree.
+There is also a tendency for bands to categorize themselves as "Plains Cree" instead of Woods Cree or Swampy Cree.
 Neal McLeod argues this is partly due to the dominant culture's fascination with Plains Indian culture as well as the greater degree of written standardization and prestige Plains Cree enjoys over other Cree dialects.

-The Métis (from the French, Métis – of mixed ancestry) are people of mixed ancestry, such as Cree (or Anishinaabe) and French, English, or Scottish heritage.
-According to Aboriginal Affairs and Northern Development Canada, the Métis were historically the children of French fur traders and Cree women or, from unions of English or Scottish traders and northern Dene women (Anglo-Métis).
+The Métis (from the French, Métis – of mixed ancestry) are people of mixed ancestry, such as Cree and French, English, or Scottish heritage.
+According to Crown–Indigenous Relations and Northern Affairs Canada, the Métis were historically the children of French fur traders and Cree women, or from unions of English or Scottish traders and Cree, Northwestern Ojibwe, or northern Dene women (Anglo-Métis).
 The Métis National Council defines a Métis as "a person who self-identifies as Métis, is distinct from other Aboriginal peoples, is of historic Métis Nation Ancestry and who is accepted by the Métis Nation".

 In the United States

-At one time the Cree lived in northern Minnesota, North Dakota and Montana.
-Today, American Cree are enrolled in the federally recognized Chippewa Cree tribe, located on the Rocky Boy Indian Reservation, and in minority as "Landless Cree" on the Fort Peck Indian Reservation and as "Landless Cree" and "Rocky Boy Cree" on the Fort Belknap Indian Reservation, all in Montana.
-The Chippewa Cree share the reservation with the Pembina Band of Chippewa Indians, who form the "Chippewa" (Ojibwa) half of the Chippewa Cree tribe.
-On the other Reservations, the Cree minority share the Reservation with the Assiniboine, Gros Ventre and Sioux tribes.
-Traditionally, the southern limits of the Cree territory in Montana were the Missouri River and the Milk River.
+In the past, Cree lived in northern Minnesota, North Dakota, and Montana.
+Today, American Cree are mostly the Chippewa Cree who reside on the Rocky Boy's Indian Reservation and are a federally recognized tribe.
+Others are enrolled as "Landless Cree" on the Fort Peck Indian Reservation and as "Landless Cree" and "Rocky Boy Cree" on the Fort Belknap Indian Reservation, all in Montana.
+The Chippewa Cree share the reservation with the Pembina Band of Chippewa Indians, who form the Chippewa (Ojibwe) part of the Chippewa Cree tribe.
+On the other reservations, the Cree minority share the reservation with the Assiniboine, Gros Ventre, and Sioux tribes.
+Historically, the southern limits of the Cree territory in Montana were the Missouri River and the Milk River.